EhrmannS/tree-allometry/README.md

 _id_location_ and _other_ can be any desired number of additional columns for the needs of your sampling design. _id_species_, _d130_ and _height_ however are required to run this function.

-## Usability
+## Usage
 Everything can be used, under the terms of the [License](LICENSE).
-You only need to pay attention to either set ID of species to the values that can be found [here](tables/tree_species.csv) or adapt the code.
+You only need to pay attention to either set ID of species in your data to the values that can be found [here](tables/tree_species.csv) or adapt the code.
 Feel free to fork it all and add your equations and values to this repo!

 ## References